 In my current role, when a job opening occurs on our team, I participate in a large number of in-person interviews.
 When an opening occurs, we really need to fill the position because we are short handed and the vacancy creates extra work for all of us.
 Listed are lessons I have recently learned from interviewing a number of candidates for a variety of openings.

 Don’t go negative with your career story.
 Frame your resume (career story) positively with what you’ve learned, appreciated and accomplished even in the midst of corporate layoffs.
 Showcase your resourcefulness and resilience, then quickly pivot to what you are looking forward to next.
 Intentionally create a compelling career story arc for the hearer to want to join.
 In a novel or movie, the hearer is engaged when you learn of the journey of the “traveler.”
-You become interested when you learn what the traveler gained from point A and then what problem he solved at point B. You stay engaged as he shares what he successfully overcame defeat at point C and you begin to anticipate what awaits him at point D. Yes, you may have been part of a number of awful corporate layoffs or break ups (I have and so have many others) but reassure your future employer you will not be carrying a big box of emotional baggage from past job losses.
+You become interested when you learn what the traveler gained from point A and then what problem she solved at point B. You stay engaged as she shares what she successfully overcame defeat at point C and you begin to anticipate what awaits her at point D. Yes, you may have been part of a number of awful corporate layoffs or break ups (I have and so have many others) but reassure your future employer you will not be carrying a big box of emotional baggage from past job losses.
 Share why we should be interested in joining your “story.”

 Practice, practice, practice your interviewing skills.
 Be concise, be polished and create hero stories with you being the star.
 Don’t suck the oxygen out of the room talking nonstop because you are nervous.
 Yes, we all are nervous in new situations but take a deep breath and be ready for this opportunity.
 You exhaust the interviewer and make them want to find an exit if you “trap” them with nonstop, incessant chatter.